arklumpus/TreeViewer/Readme.md

 You can now run TreeViewer using the shortcut that has been created.
 Alternatively, you can invoke the program from the command line by typing `TreeViewer` in the command prompt (which you can open by pressing `Win+R` on your keyboard, typing `cmd` and pressing Enter).
 You can also run the command-line version by typing `TreeViewerCommandLine`.

+TreeViewer has been test on Windows 10 and Windows 11 on Intel x64 processors.
+It seems to work OK on Windows 11 for ARM running in an emulator, but this has not been tested extensively.

 ### macOS

 Download [`TreeViewer-Mac-x64.pkg`](https://github.com/arklumpus/TreeViewer/releases/latest/download/TreeViewer-Mac-x64.pkg) and double-click it (starting from version 1.2.0, the TreeViewer installer and disk image are fully signed and notarized).
 If you get a message that the app cannot be opened because it was not downloaded from the App Store, right-click or ctrl-click on the file and choose "Open", then click on the "Open" button in the dialog that opens.
 The installer will open and guide you through the process.
 It will do three main things: